 6. Research the Chrysler Museum collection and design a project in response.
 Lead a public demonstration related to this project.

 7. Mount a solo exhibition featuring this project in Vestibule 102, an intimate, front-window gallery space in the Glass Studio (for semester-long Assistants only.
 Time constraints preclude summer-term Assistants from undertaking this project.)

 · Traveling Assistant: During each session, the Chrysler Museum Glass Studio accepts one Traveling Assistant.
 The Museum provides a free apartment for this Assistant during the duration of their Assistantship.
 The Traveler typically comes from afar to participate in this certificate program.
 The Traveler has additional responsibility and is expected to have slightly more glass experience.
 The Museum is not able to sponsor or facilitate visas.
 Please note in your letter of interest if you are applying specifically for this position.
 The position is appointed five months prior to the start of the term.
-We are now accepting applications for the June 15–August 24, 2015 Traveling Assistantship.

 All applicants should submit the following electronically: